California to buy 200 million masks a month amid outbreak - KVIA

 California has already ordered $1.4 billion worth of personal protective equipment and distributed 41.4 million N95 masks.
 But the state has had trouble finding enough masks to meet the needs of its nearly 40 million residents.
 One shipment from Texas had to be sent back because the masks carried mold, Newsom said.

-The state also plans to start cleaning masks so health workers can re-use them by partnering with Battelle, an Ohio-based company that says it can clean up to 80,000 masks per day.
+Ideally, health care workers will use a new mask for every patient, which is why they go through so many of them.
+But the state hopes to start cleaning masks so health workers can re-use them by partnering with Battelle, an Ohio-based company that says it can clean up to 80,000 masks per day.
 The masks can be used up to 20 times each, Newsom said.

-“We’re already working with hospital system to create the the protocols so they are not throwing all these masks out,” Newsom said.

 In Santa Clara County, where the U.S. had one of its first confirmed COVID-19 cases, public health officials are so worried about a shortage of protective gear that they have ordered businesses and individuals to tell the government if they have stockpiles of more than 5,000 gloves and 500 masks.
 The government promised to keep the figures confidential.